-It is the duty of the landowner to ensure that existing stiles and gates are kept in a good state of repair.
-The Council's duty only extends to ensuring that the landowner complies with this obligation.
-A landowner is entitled to recover 25% of reasonable costs incurred, but the work must be agreed beforehand.
-The Council's contribution may be in form of Council labour to carry out the work with your materials.
+It is the duty of the landowner to ensure that any stiles and gates are kept in a good state of repair.
+The Council's duty only extends to ensuring that the landowner complies with this obligation and to provide a grant of 25% towards repairing such structures.